 At Highwood there is a designated, nurture environment named Juniper Class.
 Juniper Class is situated in a purpose built classroom at the heart of the school and is equipped like all of our other classrooms, however it incorporates designated spaces should children need a quiet place away from others.
 Nurturing sessions, such as breakfast and lunch clubs, take place for the children and their friends at Highwood Primary School.

 The Inclusion team are based in Juniper.
-This team consists of Mrs Nic Muncie (SENDCo), Ms Zahidah Dodwell (Welfare Manager), Mrs Nicola Royle (SEND Senior Assistant), Ms Teresa Jenn (SEN Assistant), Mrs Jenny Hughes (Behaviour Assistant) and Mrs Carole James (Behaviour Assistant).
+This team consists of Mrs Nic Muncie (SENDCo), Miss Zahidah Dodwell (Welfare Manager), Mrs Nicola Royle (SEND Senior Assistant), Ms Teresa Jenn (SEND TA), Mrs Jenny Hughes (Behaviour Assistant), Mrs Katie Kenwright (Inclusion TA) and Miss Caoimhe Walker (SEND TA).
 We support children within Highwood Primary School who may fall into the rationale from our SEN and Inclusion Policy:

 Inclusion is concerned with the learning, participation and equal opportunities of all children and young people, all of whom have a right to access the curriculum.
 It has wider implications than the identification of children and young people with special educational needs.
 It could apply to any or all of the following: